 CDH4 and MapReduce

 CDH4 introduces a new version of MapReduce: MapReduce 2.0 (MRv2) built on the YARN framework.
 In this document we usually refer to this new version as YARN.
 CDH4 also provides an implementation of the previous version of MapReduce, now referred to as MRv1.
-You can use the instructions on this page to install:
+You can use the instructions in the next section to install:

 - MRv1 or